oroinc/documentation/crm/admin_guide/security/access_management_roles_actions.rst

 5. Click **Entities**.
 In this section define which 'action on entity' permissions and which capabilities you want to include in the role.
 For more information about the 'action on entity' permissions and capabilities, see the `Roles Management <./access-management-roles>`__ guide.

    1. For each action on each entity specify the required access level.
 By default, for all entities access levels are set to **None**.
-Choose an entity which you want to assign different permissions for.
+Choose an entity which you want to assign different permissions to.
 In the entity row, click the action name and in the drop-down list, click the required access level.
 For more information about the access levels, see the `Access Levels <./access-management-access-levels>`__ guide.

    |